simondlevy/MulticopterSim/README.md

 MultiSim is a simple multicopter flight simulator using Unreal Engine.
 It runs on Windows, using UDP sockets to communicate vehicle state and camera images with flight-control programs written in various languages.
-The use of sockets supports rapid prototyping of flight-control algorithms without having to recompile the simulator itself.
+This approach supports rapid prototyping of flight-control algorithms without having to recompile the simulator itself.

 # Prerequisites